-6.17 The proposed roof adds visual interest to the new property and by incorporating a centralised crown element (although this will not be visible within the streetscene) gable features, subservient contemporary dormers and pitches which slope away from the northern and southern neighbouring boundaries, thus reducing the massing of the new property within the plot.
+6.17 The proposed roof adds visual interest to the new property by incorporating a pitched roof on the front part of the dwelling with subservient hipped element.
+This reduces in height/scale to the rear in the form of a hipped roof with reduced centralised crown element (although this will not be readily visible within the streetscene).
+The roof design slopes away from the northern and southern neighbouring boundaries, helping to massing of the new property within the plot.